 - Accounting Manager, XYZ Company 2011-2019

 - Out of workforce caring for my infant twins 2019-2021

 And as of the time of writing this article (autumn 2021), the job market is still flooded with openings in a post-pandemic labor shortage.

 Employers are largely sympathetic because so many millions of people in non-essential roles had COVID-19-related layoffs and furloughs.

-More importantly, most employers in 2021 are trying desperately and often failing to fill jobs because of the tight labor market.
-As long as you’re clear and up-front about your job gaps, they may not hurt your chances much.
+As long as you’re clear and up-front about your job gaps on your resume, they may not hurt your chances much.

 Label Contract Positions Correctly to Show your True Work History

 Maybe you’re a contract worker and the “job hopping” on your resume isn’t job hopping at all; you finished your contract and left on good terms with each employer.
 Sometimes this is how people with spouses in the military organize their careers, for example, because its more flexible for unexpected deployments.